security-force-monitor/research-handbook/source/incidents-attributes.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

 This field is used to store information about the Location where an incident happened.
 The value included in this field must be taken from :ref:`id:entity` attribute from the Location dataset.
-For further guidance on the creation, management and use of Locations visit the :ref:`Locations` documentation.
+For further guidance on the creation, management and use of Locations visit the :ref:`Location` documentation.

 incident:location:names:qa